brweber2/binpv/README.markdown

         (section :THROW_AWAY,              (VariableLength.
 (StopAt. [\F \G])))
         (section :THE_END,                 (EnumeratedValue.
 2 (AllDone.)))))

+You'll have to extends a few protocols yourself if you intend to use sections that are:

+* enumerated values (to provide the possible values)
+* dependent values (to declare when value from an earlier section determines if this section is present in the file)
+* dependent fixed length (the length depends on the value of an earlier section)
+* variable length (only if you want something more sophisticated that a stop sequence)

+Examples in test/binpv/test/core.clj include:

+* IncludesPrivateKey
+* PrivateKeyPresent
+* PublicKeyLength
+* AllDone

 ### Parse your binary file

     (def parsed (parse-binary (FileStreamWrapper. test-file) key-token-format))